LappleApple/awesome-leading-and-managing/Hiring-and-Interviewing.md

 - [How We Hire, Shapes Tech.](https://medium.com/@lennymarkus/how-we-hire-shapes-tech-9461ad483c10) - by Lenny Markus.
 Takeaway: "Make sure that your filtering process is applied to the right criteria: Will this person be able to perform the needs of the role at hand?; Will this person bring anything new of value to the team?; Will this person be able to learn?
 Don’t filter based on: GPA; School; Background; Bad interpretations of 'passion.'"

+- [Interviewing for Potential](https://medium.com/@Bar_Code/interviewing-for-potential-58ee886aa41d) - by Brent Baisley.
+Takeaway: "A person’s ability to perform is based on their potential to succeed.
+Potential is the ability to be effective long term.
+Trajectory is the progress one has made on the path to reaching his or her potential.
+Performance is the act of tapping into our potential — it’s a side effect of potential and trajectory."

 - [Let’s Stop Calling Them "Soft Skills"](https://itsyourturnblog.com/lets-stop-calling-them-soft-skills-9cc27ec09ecb#.m0rq6bldu) - by Seth Godin.
 Takeaways: Don't overemphasize so-called "vocational" skills.
   Real-world interpersonal skills are just as (if not more) important.
 Details categories of qualities like Self-Control, Productivity, Wisdom, Perception,